veeral-patel/incidents/README.md

 Unfortunately, existing ticketing systems -- like TheHive and JIRA -- don't let you create subtickets of subtickets.
 So effectively your tree can only have 2 levels--and they don't show you a visualization of the tree, either.

-INCIDENTS models an incident as a tree of tickets, with any number of levels
+INCIDENTS models an incident as a tree of tickets, with any number of levels.

 ![Tree](docs/img/tree.png)